Drunk driving accidents are particularly egregious because the impaired driver knowingly puts other drivers at risk with their actions.

 Can You Sue a Drunk Driver?

-Can you sue a drunk driver for hitting you?
+After an accident, you may have lots of questions.
+Can you sue a drunk driver?
+How do I sue a drunk driver?
+Can you sue if a drunk driver hits you?
 The simple answer is yes.
 Accident victims can file a personal injury lawsuit against the at-fault driver to seek compensation for their damages.

 However, suing may not be the best choice.
 An accident victim should consider all aspects of a potential lawsuit before deciding whether suing is the right step forward.